alexbrjo/Elite8/README.md

 MolassOS [![Build Status](https://travis-ci.org/alexbrjo/MolassOS.svg?branch=master)](https://travis-ci.org/alexbrjo/MolassOS)
 =======================
-MolassOS is an operating system simulator modeled after the Datapoint 2200 personal computer and the Intel 8080 microprocessor.
+MolassOS is an operating system simulator modeled after the Datapoint 2200 personal computer and the Intel 8080 microprocessor that can run in your web browser.

 All the operation codes and assembly instructions are exactly what the Intel 8008 uses, but I/O and memory is done differently.
 The Sugar Assembler uses the